-A total of six wastewater samples with physiochemical parameters was collected (Table S1).
+A total of six wastewater samples with physiochemical parameters was collected (Table S1, available with the online version of this paper).
 Bacterial cultures were isolated, purified, and screened for the decolorization of azo dye.
 Of all the cultures tested, one bacterial isolate (CBL-2) was selected on the basis of dye tolerance, i.e., resistance in MSM containing 1% of reactive azo dye Sumifex Tourqi Blue (Figure 1).

 Bioremediation is becoming important because it is cost-effective and environmentally friendly, and produces less sludge (Robinson et al. 2001; Chen et al. 2003).
 Microbial decolorization of dyes is a cost-effective procedure to remove them from the environment (Moosvi et al. 2005).
 The biodegradation ability of bacteria is assumed to be associated with the production of lignolytic enzymes such as lignin peroxidase and laccase.
 The presence of laccase-like enzymes has been reported in bacteria (Givaudan et al. 1993).
 The ability of bacteria to metabolize azo dyes has been investigated by a number of research groups.
 Many microorganisms are capable of decolorizing the azo dyes, including Gram-positive and Gram-negative bacteria (Sani & Banerjee 1999; Kodam et al. 2005; Moosvi et al. 2005).

 Initially, the bacterial isolate was identified on the basis of morphological and biochemical characteristics (Table 1).
 The sequence of 16S rRNA gene of bacterial isolate showed 95% homology with the sequence of 16S rRNA gene of Alishewanella sp.
 The sequence was then submitted to GenBank under accession number JN546609.